Agile vs Waterfall: Finding a Methodology That Works Best for You

 10. Final Words

-Hopefully, the reader is not entirely discouraged after looking at the long list of criteria they need to satisfy before successfully transforming their organisation to Agile.
+Hopefully, the reader is not discouraged after looking at the long list of criteria they must satisfy before successfully transforming their organisation to Agile.

 The reality is even more complex than that.
 Introducing Agile into development teams is not enough.
 It only works if both development and management are Agile, which is not easy as Agile seems to become less inaccessible the higher up the chain one goes.